21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 I loved the unique vibe of this city and its historical feel.

-I was walking through the chequerboard of the historical center, fascinated by the pastel-colored walls, the baroque architecture of the old buildings the unexpected creativity manifested in the interior design of coffee’ shops and restaurants, and churches.
+I was walking through the chequered board of the historical center, fascinated by the bright-colored walls, the baroque architecture of the old buildings, the unexpected creativity manifested in the interior design of coffee shops and restaurants, and churches.

-1. Take a walking tour and learn about Campeche history
+1. Take a walking tour and learn about Campeche’s history

-Its historic Fortified Town has been built by the Spanish founders when they realized that it needed extra protection from the pirates’ attacks.
+Its historic Fortified Town was built by the Spanish founders when they realized that it needed extra protection from the pirates’ attacks.

 Later on, at the beginning of the 18th century, in order to reinforce the protection, another two forts were built in addition to the hexagonal walls, the redoubt of San Jose on the East Hill of the village and the fuerte San Miguel on the West Hill, as well as the batteries of San Lucas, San Matias and San Luis, examples of the military architecture of the 17th and 18th centuries.
 (SOURCE – UNESCO SITE)